 black flakes are coming out of my coffee maker,

-black flakes in coffee pot,
+sand in my coffee pot,

 sediment in coffee maker,

 white flakes in coffee maker,